DPJ Adoption in Quebec: How the Process Works

 What Comes After the DPJ Approval

 Approval by the DPJ is not the end — it is the beginning of waiting and matching.
-Once you are approved and registered in the adoption bank, your file remains active for 24 months (the validity period of the psychosocial assessment report).
-If you have not been matched within that window, you will need to update your file.
+Psychosocial reports are generally valid for 24 months.
+If you have not been matched within that period, ask the DPJ what update to your file is required.

 The final legal step is a judgment of adoption rendered by the Youth Division of the Court of Quebec.
-This judgment is sent to the Directeur de l'état civil, which issues a new birth certificate listing the adoptive parents — a certificate that looks identical to any original birth certificate and does not indicate that the child was adopted.
+This judgment is sent to the Directeur de l'état civil, which draws up a new act of birth recording the adoption.
+In an adoption simple, the act also records any recognized pre-existing bond.

-Understanding the full arc of the DPJ process — from your first call to the CISSS through to the new birth certificate — is what separates families who navigate this system confidently from those who spend years confused about where they are in the queue.
+Understanding the full arc of the DPJ process — from your first call to the CISSS through to the new act of birth — is what separates families who navigate this system confidently from those who spend years confused about where they are in the queue.

 Get Your Free Quebec Adoption Quick-Start Checklist